mpjohns9/MSR_Winter_Project/README.md

 This will generate 300 images of each grip (fastball, curveball, changeup).
 As a training set.
 To generate the test set, change the `test_or_train` variable to `test`.

-The script performs the following augmentation techniques to your source images:
+The script performs the following augmentation techniques to a set of source images:
  - Scaling
  - Transposition (Flipping Horizontally)
  - Rotation